UNCG-PHY-351-S25/uncg-phy-351-s25.github.io/docs/recipes/core/scripts.md

 ___
 ## Problem to Solve

-> **I want to use a particular calculation multiple times, perhaps with different givens, and/or have a permanent record of it.**
+> **I want to make a multi-step calculation easier to construct and debug, run multiple times, run again later, and/or have a permanent record of.**

 Up until now, we've been using the IPython console as a kind of scientific calculator on steroids.
 This makes sense for quick one-off calculations.
 However, it has two major drawbacks: